aleph2c/spaced/doc/_build/html/_sources/quickstart.rst.txt

 Predicting Future Results
 -------------------------

-But, it is unlikely that you will be using ``spaced`` to track just one object.
+It is unlikely that you will be using ``spaced`` to track just one object.
 You will probably have thousands of them running, and you will have to select from a small subset of these thousands of tracked objects to compile a review session for your student.
 To do this, you need to know which of your tracked ``spaced`` objects are in the most need of attention.

-For this reason you will need to query a ``spaced`` object so that it can make a prediction about a student's ability to recall a fact at some datetime.
-To predict a result, you can use the learning tracker's ``predict_result`` api.
+For this reason, you will need to query a ``spaced`` object so that it can predict a student's ability to recall a fact at some datetime.
+To predict a result, you can use the learning tracker's ``predict_result`` API.

 To demonstrate this, I will make a set of predictions and graph them onto the plot generated by the learning tracker.